stripe/stripe-python/README.md

 responses which makes it compatible with a wide range of versions of the Stripe API.

-## Documentation
+## API Documentation

 See the [Python API docs](https://stripe.com/docs/api?lang=python).

 ## Installation

-You don't need this source code unless you want to modify the package.
-If you just want to use the package, just run:
+This package is available on PyPI:

 ```sh
 pip install --upgrade stripe
 ```

-Install from source with:
+Alternatively, install from source with:

 ```sh
 python -m pip install .